ljodea/dgrtwo.github.com/_posts/2017-4-26-exploratory_data_analysis_of_board_documents_at_the_green_climate_fund.md

 * B.10 was relatively more concerned with "accountability" and "accreditation" than was B.16,
 * B.15 was relatively more concerned with "applicants" to the fund and contains many references to "samoa", where the meeting was held.

-By looking at the spread of the data, we can also see that correlation between word frequencies at B.16 and at earlier meetings converges over time.
+By looking at the spread of the data, we can also see that correlation between word frequencies at B.16 and at earlier meetings increases over time.
 Between B.16 and B.01 the word frequencies are dispered, while the B.16-B.10 pair is a little less dispersed, and the frequencies for B.15 appear to converge towards those for B.16.

 We can confirm this intuition by looking at Pearson's product-moment correlations between B.16 and previous meetings: